fromstar/dncs-lab/README.md

 On router-2 I assigned to the enp0s8 interface the host-c subnet's gateway address so 172.16.4.1 while I used the enp0s9 interface to connect it to the router-1 and I assigned them the address 192.168.1.2
 For the part of router-1 I used for the interface enp0s9 the address 192.168.1.2 to put them in the same subnet of router-2.
-Instead I assigned the enp0s8 interface two vlan tags to allow only hosts compatible with them to allow them to leave the network.
+Instead I assigned to the enp0s8 interface two vlan tags to allow only hosts compatible with them to allow to traffic out of their the vlan.
 For the first vlan I set the tag=10, with the network address 172.16.0.0/23, the second instead has the tag=20 and the network address is 172.16.2.0/23

-In the host-c I installed docker and I made a pull of the "nginx" image to create later a webserver.
+In the host-c I installed docker and I pulled the "nginx" image to create later a webserver.

-To do the vlan between the host-a's subnet and host-b's subnet I made a bridge on the switch named "switch".
+To do the vlan between the host-a's subnet and host-b's subnets I made a bridge on the switch named "switch".
 At this point I set up the three interfaces: "enp0s8, enp0s9, enp0s10" and the new interface ovs-system.
 In the end I added three ports to the switch (enp0s8 with tag=10 and enp0s9 with tag=20,enp0s10 without tag) and set the bridge up.

 After this part of work I changed the route tables of the various machines.